ubilab-escape/ai-server/README.md

 The dynamic of the puzzles is based on a constant communication similar to a "Keep talking an nobody dies".
 The participants can adopt two roles:

-* Operator: Is the one who physically faces the puzzle.
+* Player: Is the one who physically faces the puzzle.
 His role is to describe the characteristics of the puzzle and according to the commands of the instructor, solve it.
 * Instructor: Can be one or more people.
-Given the description given by the operator, his responsibility is to interpret the information received, decrypt the solution of the puzzle and tell the operator how to solve it.
+Given the description given by the player, his responsibility is to interpret the information received, decrypt the solution of the puzzle and tell the player how to solve it.

 The instructions for the puzzles can be located outside the server room (photos on the wall, posters, etc.).

-Given the above, at least two people must solve the room tasks together in constant communication and also constant under pressure, which can lead to errors in their execution.
+Given the above, at least two people must solve the room tasks together in constant communication and also under constant pressure, which can lead to errors in their execution.

 ### Maze
-In this puzzle the operator faces an interface that only displays two dots within an 8x8 matrix.
-The idea is that by using four buttons that indicate directions (arrows), the operator can move one point to the position of the other without making mistakes.
+In this puzzle the player faces an interface that only displays two dots within an 8x8 matrix.
+The idea is that by using four buttons that indicate directions (arrows), the player can move one point to the position of the other without making mistakes.

 How do errors occur?
-It turns out that both points are actually inside a maze, which the operator cannot see on his interface.
+It turns out that both points are actually inside a maze, which the player cannot see on his interface.
 To solve the maze, the instructor must find the solution hidden somewhere and point out the solution correctly.

 Example:

-In the figure, on the left is the operator's side and on the right is the solution for the instructor.
-Once the operator indicates the position of both points, the instructor will be able to identify the solution and deliver it.
+In the figure, on the left is what the player sees and on the right is the solution mean for the instructor.
+Once the player indicates the position of both points, the instructor will be able to identify the solution and transmit it.

 <p align="center">
   <img src="https://i.ibb.co/qjjNtwR/maze.png" width="70%" />
 </p>
 <p align="center">
-Figure: Left, what the operator faces.
+Figure: Left, what the player faces.
 Right, solution map for instructor.
 </p>

-**Note:** If the operator presses a button leading to a wrong sequence, the puzzle is restarted with the markers in different positions.<br/>
+**Note:** If the player presses a button leading to a wrong sequence, the puzzle is restarted with the markers in different positions.<br/>
 <br/>

 The solution for the maze showed in the figure above would be: